jordandub1/readme-generator/output/README.md

-# README.md Generator
+# README Generator

   [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

   ## Description
-  I created the README.md Generator to quickly construct a professioal README file for any new project.
+  I created the README Generator to quickly construct a professional README file for any new project.
 By utilizing the Inquirer package, I was able to create a series of prompts to collect the necessary user input to write a professional and detailed README file consisting of the following sections: Title of Project, Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.

   ## Table of Contents